everly-gif/chello/README.md

 5. The employer can **update employee details**
 6. The employer can **view** the **pie charts and stacked bar chart** of the respective employee.
 7. The employer can **deactivate** an employee.

+Multiple employers and employees can exist in the system simultaneously.

+# Architecture